syncfusion-content/ej2-navigations-docs/ej2-javascript/ribbon/js/backstage.md

 # Ribbon Backstage

-The backstage view is an addition to the traditional file menu which is supported in the Ribbon component.
-It displays information like application settings, user details, etc. The backstage menu can be enabled by setting the `backStageMenu` property.
+The Ribbon supports backstage view which is an addition to the traditional file menu.
+It displays information like application settings, user details, etc. The backstage view can be enabled by setting the `backStageMenu` property.

-The backstage menu options are displayed on the left, while the content of each option is shown on the right.
+The backstage view options are displayed on the left, while the content of each option is shown on the right.

-## Configure the backstage items
+## Adding the backstage items

-The menu items can be added to the backstage menu by using the `items` property.
-You can show the backstage menu by setting the `visible` property to `true`.
-By default, the backstage menu is hidden.
+The menu items can be added to the backstage view by using the `items` property.
+You can show the backstage view by setting the `visible` property to `true`.
+By default, the backstage view is hidden.

 {% tabs %}
 {% highlight js tabtitle="index.js" %}